epheo/blog/articles/openshift-localnet/index.rst

 .. article-info::
     :date: April 22, 2025
     :read-time: 15 min read

-Configure OpenShift Virtualization to use localnet for direct north/south connectivity of VMs without dedicated interfaces.

 This use case demonstrates how to configure OpenShift Virtualization to leverage the existing ``br-ex`` OVS bridge for direct north/south connectivity of virtual machines.
 Instead of using a dedicated interface, this approach reuses the main OpenShift interface to provide IP addresses from your baremetal network to your KubeVirt virtual machines.